In this article

 - Includes remote employee testimonials: Remote employees want to know what other remote employees think about working at your company.
 Give them the chance to tell their story on your careers page.
 These stories serve as proof that your company understands and cares about remote working.
 Engaged remote employees are your best marketing channel.
 Learn how to keep remote employees engaged.

 - Showcases in-person and remote activities: If you host annual company off-sites that allow remote team members to get together let people know.
 This can be a huge benefit as it helps remote colleagues get to know each other.
 Likewise, if you use a tool like QuizBreaker for virtual team building that's another great thing to highlight.
+Remote collaboration comes far easier when people have built strong social bonds in person.

 - Outlines what values drive your company culture: People want to work at companies that align to their values.
 Be open about what you're looking for and what the values that drive your team are.